Welcome to My Life and Fun Facts

 "Down to the Metal" is an old phrase describing software that utilizes an in-depth grasp of all the "wares:" soft, firm, and hard.
 Crucial in the Apollo spacecraft, key to reliability in the Space Shuttle, it's still essential when the speed and memory capacity of control computers is not enough, but the job must be done anyway.
 As my recent self-checking program for an instrument computer in the Lunar Reconnaissance Orbiter shows, there will always be a need.
 I adopted the phrase for my post-retirement "corporate" image.

 I'm standing beside the Apollo XII Command Module, faithfully preserved at the Virginia Air and Space Center.
 Some give credit for winning the Cold War to Apollo XII's pinpoint landing on the Moon, which proved once and for all that the success of Apollo XI was not a lucky fluke.
 Never again could Soviet ideologues claim technical superiority of the Communist "system" over the supposed decadence of the US-led First World.

 This was taken in October 2012, shortly after I'd presented my Best-in-Conference paper (a far-reaching vision of the impact of data convergence on future air travel) to the 31st Digital Avionics Systems Conference in Colonial Williamsburg.

 This site serves to anchor a blog and other social-media activities of interest to anyone curious about a life at one center of the Space Age, and to correct popular misconceptions about the period.
-It's also to generate interest in my first (now forthcoming) book, Left Brains for the Right Stuff: Computer & Rocket Science at MIT, a light-hearted history for a general audience, covering computers, rockets, and my corner of MIT up to the International Space Station.
+It's also to generate interest in my first (now forthcoming) book, Left Brains for the Right Stuff: Computers, Space, and History, a light-hearted history for a general audience, covering computer science, navigation science, rocket science, and the system engineers at MIT who put them all together.